guettli/intranets/README.md

 Wikipedia pages are often very detailed.
 Usually, it makes no sense to explain every detail in an Intranet Wiki.

 An Intranet Wiki should provide an overview.
 Historical details should be removed or put onto an second page to focus on the current state.

+# "Fancy Blob Posts" vs "Boring Docs"

+You could call this "docs vs news", too.

+During the COVID-19 lock-down it got very apparent.
+There are two ways to deal with information.

+You can create news or blog posts: emotional text about the current state.
+It will get outdated soon.
+Three days later the situation is different and you can create a new blog post.

+Or you can go the less emotional, more boring solution: You have one page, and this page gets updated.
+Most modern tools even allow you to greate a "diff".
+For interested readers, the diff shows the changes which happened during the last days.

+Be aware of those two completely different ways to handle information.

+I prefer the boring solution: Docs instead of news.
+Have a look at the blog post way: Who cares for them, if things change?
+Who will update hyperlinks which lead to nowhere?
+I most cases nobody has time for this.

 # Which Wiki Software?